sbreining/rasp-o-clocker/README.md

 - Use clock times from the `.env` so it is more customizable.
 - Consider ORM, but may be overkill.
   - If not ORM, at least create the models to handle each table separately.
+- Add `smtplib` to handle text message alerts with a Gmail account.

 ### Copyright